-- Press the <◀▶> key to set the AEB amount, then press <(st)>. - When you press the shutter button halfway, the AEB amount will be displayed on the LCD monitor.
+- Press the <◀▶> key to set the AEB amount, then press <आ>. - When you press the shutter button halfway, the AEB amount will be displayed on the LCD monitor.

 Focus and press the shutter button completely.
-With the current drive mode (p.63), the three bracketed shots will be taken in this sequence: Standard, decreased, and increased exposure.
+The three bracketed shots will be taken in this sequence: Standard, decreased, and increased exposure.